JacksonTai/JacksonTai/README.md

 </div>
 <br>

-I'm a 2nd year student pursuing Diploma with a specialism in Software Engineering at Asia Pacific University (APU). 🎓
+I'm currently a software engineering student at Asia Pacific University (APU).

-I love to explore new technologies and leverage them to solve real-life problems. ✨
+I love to explore new technologies and leverage them to solve real-life problems.

-I'm currently into Java development and working on my data Structures and algorithms skills.
+I'm currently into Java development and working on my data structures and algorithms skills.

 ## Tech Stack 📚